Body of missing wife was found after police spotted different cement, court hears

 She was buried deep under the stairs at the home she shared with her husband, Richard Satchwell.

-A forensics officer said he became suspicious after he noticed poured concrete that looked different and newer to other cement on the ground under the stairs during a search of the property in Co Cork in October 2023.
+A forensics officer said he became suspicious after he noticed poured concrete that looked different and newer on the ground under the stairs during a search of the property in Co Cork in October 2023.

 Satchwell, 58, of Grattan Street in Youghal, is accused of murdering his wife between March 19 and 20 2017.